bbkane/www.bbkane.com/content/blog/2026-Mediterranean-Trip/index.md

 title = "2026 Mediterranean Trip"
 date = 2026-05-09
 draft = true

 +++

 We (me, Jenny, JJ, her parents) just returned from a Mediterranean trip, starting in Barcelona where we stayed a few days, then a cruise that spent a day at sea, and a day each in Malta, Corfu Greece, Kortor Montenegro, Dubrovnik Croatia, and Split Croatia before finally docking at Ravenna Italy.
 We spent a day there, then took the train to Rome where we also spent a few days.
+They made a trip doc [here](https://docs.google.com/document/d/16s9l9ECSLYU3eYpp5gAeXDVj3WdaFATfNhCzGvN0dEQ/edit?tab=t.0#heading=h.rst9z063mfzl) (it's not publicly accessible though)

+I actually spent very little time planning or scheduling this trip so I'm especially grateful to Jenny and her parents for doing this.

 Now that I'm back and can't sleep due to jet lag, it's the perfect time to write about it!